-There are thousands of them.
+There are millions of them.

 Mice infestations are a natural occurrence in this country, but what we're experiencing right now is different and our country friends are not okay.

-For those of us creeped out by ONE mouse (*shudders*), this is literally the stuff of nightmares.
+For those of us creeped out by one mouse (*shudders*), this is literally the stuff of nightmares.

 Watch: This was filmed on a farm near Gilgandra.
 Post continues after video.